 If you don’t want to create your own template, you could also get a envelope liner template set from Paper Source that contains clear plastic templates to make envelope liners in these sizes: 4bar, A2, A6, A7, A9, 5 3/4″ square, 6 1/2″ square.
 The kit costs $10.95 and if you see yourself using it alot in the future for projects, I think it’s a good investment because the templates should hold up well over time.

-But if you’re on a super tight budget and don’t want to buy the templates either, I’m going to share how to make your own envelope liner template so you can then create your own envelope liners!
+But if you’re on a super tight budget and don’t want to buy the templates, I’m going to share how to make your own envelope liner template so you can then create your own envelope liners!

 DIY Envelope Liner Tutorial

 supplies you’ll need:

 - One piece of heavyweight cardstock or chipboard

 - Whatever paper you want to line your envelopes with (we love wrapping paper)